suriya-03/LWC-Hands-On/Account DataTable/readme.md

-# AccountMap LWC Component
+# Account Datatable LWC Component with `New` and `Delete` Feature

-This repository contains the `AccountMap` Lightning Web Component (LWC) for Salesforce.
-The component displays a map with markers pointing to account locations based on billing addresses.
+This repository contains the `Account Datatable` Lightning Web Component (LWC) for Salesforce.
+The component displays a list of records with displaying key fields.
+We can create a new account record and delete multiple records in a single action.

 ## Component Files

-- `GoogleAccountMap.js`: JavaScript controller for the component.
+- `accountDataTable.js`: JavaScript controller for the component.
-- `GoogleAccountMap.html`: HTML template for the component.
+- `accountDataTable.html`: HTML template for the component.
-- `GoogleAccountMap.css` (optional): CSS file for custom styling.
+- `accountDataTable.js.meta-xml`: Configuration file defines the metadata values for the component.

-## Usage
+## Apex Class

-1. **Apex Controller:**

-   Ensure you have the following Apex controller to fetch account data:
+- `Apex Controller:` Apex controller to fetch account data